hww/hww.github.io/index.md

 ## Reading Sources

 My collection of [articles and books](/reading) for game developer.
+Links may become out of date from time to time, use the title to find the new location of the file on the web.